Square adopts Apple's Tap to Pay technology

-Flashback: Apple announced Tap to Pay in February, with Stripe and Shopify as its initial launch partners.
+Flashback: When Apple announced the availability of Tap to Pay earlier this year, it came to market with Stripe and Shopify as partners.